-Why go Zero-Waste?
-One, It's a great way to reduce your carbon footprint overall and help maintain a cleaner earth.
+You've probably heard of the Zero-Waste life.
+What is it and why do it?
+Well, it's a great way to reduce your carbon footprint overall and help maintain a cleaner earth.
 The biggest factor in zero-waste is reducing your plastic/trash.
 According to a study done by the University of Georgia, 18 billion pounds of plastic trash winds up in our oceans each year.
 That's enough trash to cover every foot of coastline around the world with five full trash bags of plastic.
-And that's compound every year.
-So maybe Trump will get a border after all (and somehow oddly fitting).

 Now I don't know about you, but I do not want my beaches to be landfills.
-That's why for the past two years, I've been doing my part in living a more zero waste lifestyle.
+That's why I've been doing my part in living a more zero waste lifestyle.
 I can still make improvements, but I am consciously focusing on reducing my environmental impact through zero waste ways.

 A BIG shift you can make in zero waste is through our kitchens.
 From a Feng Shui perspective, kitchens are the heart of a home.
 It's where we storage and create the nourishment our bodies and qi need through food.
 Food is one of the top purchases people make on a routine basis, and this shift alone can drastically reduce someone's environmental impact.